 Our safeguarding policies cover all areas of school life and include:

-- Staff and visitors; ensuring they have DBS clearance are informed of school policies and trained appropriately
+- Staff and visitors- ensuring they are vetted, informed and trained

-- Our school premises; keeping them safe, inviting and fit for purpose
+- Premises- keeping them safe, inviting and fit for purpose

-- Our enhanced curriculum; ensuring children can participate in safe enrichment activities
+- Outside school- ensuring children can participate in safe enrichment activities

-All staff and volunteers have a responsibility to report any concerns to one of our designated safeguarding leads: Mrs Brannan (Head Teacher) and Miss O’Neil (Acting Deputy Head Teacher and SENDCo).
+All staff and volunteers have a responsibility to report any concerns to one of our designated safeguarding leads: Mrs Atkinson (Head Teacher) and Mr Howe ( Deputy Head Teacher and SENCO).

 - All staff are trained in child protection expectations and are aware of the procedures to follow